NEW! Affordable Counseling Option

 C. You cannot afford our Private Pay rates

-E. You think Charlotte’s specialties reflect your personal needs
+D. You think an Intern's specialties reflect your personal needs

 What Is The Cost?